lammps/lammps/doc/github-development-workflow.md

 associated tags.
 Pull requests may also be submitted to (long-running) feature branches created by LAMMPS developers inside the LAMMPS project, if needed.
-Those are not subject to the merge and review restrictions discussed in this document, though, but get manages as needed on a case-by-case basis.
+Those are not subject to the merge and review restrictions discussed in this document, though, but get managed as needed on a case-by-case basis.

 ### Pull Request Assignments